plotly/dash-cytoscape/README.md

 $ git clone https://github.com/plotly/dash-cytoscape.git
 ```
 2. In order to run the Python builds (`npm run build:py`) you need to create a
 venv for this project.
-Make sure you have `virtualenv` correctly instaleld and run this:
+Make sure you have `virtualenv` correctly installed and run this:
 ```commandline
 $ mkdir dash_cytoscape_dev
 $ cd dash_cytoscape_dev